Stay Classy This Winter With a Spiced Pear Tom Collins

 A brick-tiled garden complete with weeping willows, potted florals, and dangling windchimes is one major draw of this City Island spot.
 The other is the reliably tasty American menu featuring everything from seafood to sandwiches in addition to decadent desserts.
 Around for ten years, The Black Whale is a revival of a place of the same name from the 60s and displays plenty of old photographs to evoke the nostalgia.
 Stop by on Sundays for the beloved brunch buffet.

-City Island Nautical Museum, open only on weekends and by appointment, encompasses all facets of City Island life, both past and present.
+City Island Nautical Museum, open on weekends, encompasses all facets of City Island life, both past and present.
 You’ll learn all about City Island’s ship building history and see wooden boat displays and photographs of City Island life from years gone by.
-And the best part?
-Admission is completely free.

 Housed in what looks like an old cottage, this ice cream shop has a 1950s vibe and a solid amount of outdoor seating for those hot days when ice cream is almost necessary.
 They serve sorbet, hard ice cream, gelato and frozen yogurt, offering a few homemade flavors in addition to known ice cream brands.
 The servers are notoriously over-generous with portion sizes, so be sure to stock up on napkins.